Pea and Bean Soup With Sage Crisped Prosciutto (MAFLD & PCOS Friendly)

 If you’re using canned beans or lentils, which, let’s be honest, is how most of us make this kind of soup on a busy weeknight, there are a few small steps that make a big difference in texture and flavor.
 Canned beans are super convenient, but they’re usually packed in a starchy, salty liquid that can make your soup taste a little muddled if you skip the rinse.

 Start by pouring your beans or lentils into a colander and giving them a really good rinse under cold water until the liquid runs clear.
 This removes the excess starch and sodium, and it helps keep your soup tasting clean and bright rather than overly salty or heavy.
+It’s also a great best practice for those of us struggling with MAFLD who may be sensitive to sodium and carbohydrates already.

 If you have the time, you can also let them drain for a few minutes before adding them to the pot.
 It’s a small step, but it prevents extra water from sneaking into your soup and thinning out that creamy consistency we’re going for.